 “When America again grapples with our history of racism by removing hierarchical monuments across the South, we in Memphis have built a very different kind of memorial.
 I Am a Man Plaza is not a hierarchical place.
 It is horizontal.
 It is inclusive and it is participatory.”

 Though it’s a heavy way to start a visit, it will give you important context for the rest of your exploration of Memphis.
 From the Civil Rights Museum, walk north to Beale Street and feel the city’s musical pulse.
-I’m not one big on crowds, so I love walking in Memphis with feet 10 feet off of Beale (sorry…had to) on a weekday when it’s less crowded.
+I’m not one big on crowds, so I love walking in Memphis (with feet 10 feet off of Beale…) on a weekday when it’s less crowded.

 While there, you can grab a beer, take in some live music and pop by A. Schwab, a dry goods store that has been a Memphis staple since 1876.

 The Memphis Zoo is large and takes several hours to explore in its entirety.
-I’ve visited on several occasions with my young cousins, and we love seeing the polar bears, giant pandas and gorillas.
-The newest exhibit is the Zambezi River Hippo Camp, which houses hippos, flamingos, Nile crocodiles and other exotic animals.
+I’ve visited on several occasions with my niece and nephew and cousins, and we love seeing the polar bears, giant pandas and gorillas, as well as the Zambezi River Hippo Camp, which houses hippos, flamingos, Nile crocodiles and other exotic animals.

-If you’re in town over a weekend, there’s a good chance your visit will overlap with a show at the famed Levitt Shell, the site of Elvis’ first public performance.
+If you’re in town over a weekend, there’s a good chance your visit will overlap with a show at the famed Overton Park Shell (formerly Levitt Shell), the site of Elvis’ first public performance.
 Like the rest of the Overton areas, this outdoor venue has seen a renaissance in recent years and added 50 concerts annually that are free to the public.

 Whether there’s a show or not, be sure and factor in time for a drink at Alchemy in Cooper-Young.
 It boasts one of the best happy hours in the city—half-off most drinks and appetizers from 4 to 6pm on weekdays—and a crazy-long list of bourbons and whiskey to sample.